-The Micro-USB-Hub is designed to allow you to connect up to four Yoctopuce modules, fixing them with screws and spacers.
+The Micro-USB-Hub-V2 is designed to allow you to connect up to four Yoctopuce modules, fixing them with screws and spacers.
 You will obtain a small compact block which will likely fit into your project.
 Use M2.5 screws with a head diameter of no more than 4.5mm.
-For the USB connection between the modules and the hub, you can solder electric wires, but the most practical solution is to solder headers with 1.27 pitch .
-Most of these assembly parts are available on the Yoctopuce shop.
+You can find such spacers and screw on Yoctopuce shop under the reference Fix-2.5mm.
+For the USB connection between the modules and the hub, you can solder electric wires, but the most practical solution is to solder headers with 1.27 pitch, available on Yoctopuce shop under the reference Board2Board-127.
+Alternatively, you can use small cables and connectors available under the reference 1.27-1.27-11.